 In September 1927, a boxing rematch between world heavyweight champion Gene Tunney and former champion Jack Dempsey in Chicago ended in controversy.
 After knocking down Tunney, Dempsey failed to go to and remain in a neutral corner, causing the count to be delayed.
 The bout became known as the “Long Count Fight.”
 On the day of the event, this chicken a la King dinner at the Congress Hotel cost $10, representing about $140 today.

 Fads & Fashions

 The discovery of Tutankhamun’s tomb in 1922 ignited a fascination in ancient Egypt.
 “Tut-mania” was a mass-culture, mass-market phenomenon, influencing the fields of art, fashion, film, and furniture design.
-These menus come from the Club Karnak in Boston and the Egyptian Dining Room at the Eastland Hotel in Portland, Maine
+This menu comes from the Club Karnak in Boston.

 As the popularity of comic strips skyrocketed, newspapers began to put them on one page.
 The two handmade menus below come from a private dinner party in Oakland, California in 1922.
 The cartoons, bearing the likenesses of the popular characters Maggie and Jiggs, were drawn by different hands.

 When Protestant clergy reconciled historical Christianity with the findings of modern science, it triggered a strong reaction known as Fundamentalism.
 An influential minister of this movement was the evangelist Billy Sunday, a former professional baseball player who toured the country with vaudeville-like revivals.
 This menu from a father and son banquet of the Billy Sunday Club in 1925 evokes the feeling of the old time religion.